promptmike/github-learn-notes/github-foundations-part-2-of-2/00-core.md

 # Core

-> 🧠 This file contains the facts that must be rote-memorised
+> 🧠 This file contains the facts that must be rote-memorised.
-> It is kept deliberately terse for ease of daily review
+> It is kept deliberately terse for ease of daily review.

 Use [GitHub Search](https://github.com/search) to find projects to contribute to